heremaps/xyz-documentation/docs/cli/index.md

 When prompted, enter your email and password that you use in the HERE Developer portal.

-The CLI will immediately try to *verify* if the entries can be used to log into HERE XYZ and report back to you accordingly.
+The CLI will immediately try to *verify* if the entries can be used to log into HERE Data Hub and report back to you accordingly.

 !!! question "Where is my login information stored?"